eliramy/ABAP_Sending_Email/README.md

     -> optional example to prepare details for mail interface.
 4) all others files example codes to send attach files .

+This code history transform from procedural to Functional and finally to OO.
+Long journey code......

 Enjoy :)